deltamodders/GM3P/README.txt

 		xDeltaCombiner\(2+): Single Mod Folder
 		xDeltaCombiner\#\Objects: GameMaker Objects location
 	Part 2.3: Known Issues and limitations
-		There is a current known issue of the program only accepting patches in the C: drive.
-		There is a current known issue of the program crashing when trying to compare objects in the subfolders of #\Objects\
+		There is a current known issue of the program crashing when trying to compare objects in the subfolders of #\Objects\ (This is most common in sprite mods)
 		Limitation: Can only apply patches meant for the same version of the same game.
 Can't mix and match
 		Limitation: If 2 mods modify the same object, only the changes for the last affect mod entered applies.
 	Part 2.4: Tools used